thunderbird/webext-docs/composeAction.rst

 .. api-section-annotation-hack::

-Fired when a composeAction icon is clicked.
+Fired when a composeAction button is clicked.
 This event will not fire if the composeAction has a popup.
 This is a user input event handler.
 For asynchronous listeners some `restrictions <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/User_actions>`__ apply.

 .. api-header::
    :label: Parameters for onClicked.addListener(listener)